MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 #### Set up an Azure DevOps organization.

 Follow instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
-When creating the Azure DevOps organization, sign in with the same the user same account you used to set up the Office 365 subscription.
+When creating the Azure DevOps organization, sign in with the same user account you used to set up the Office 365 subscription.

 > **Note**: Your Office 365 subscription and the Azure DevOps organization must share the same Azure Active Directory (Azure AD) tenant.